Voxelated/voxelated.github.io/_pages/CodingConventions.md

 void doFooSomething(FooType foo);
 ```

-Prefer to descripe the return parameters in the description of the function as
+Prefer to describe the return parameters in the description of the function as
 this generally makes more sense.
 For example:

 ```cpp